kaitlyndickinson/pokopia-tracker/README.md

 A personal habitat tracker for Pokopia.
 Track which of the 212 habitats you've built (includes the 4 event habitats),  check off caught Pokemon per habitat, and filter by region, category, or status.

+Built as a personal tool to track progress in Pokopia =)

 **[Live Demo →](https://pokopia-tracker-tau.vercel.app)**

 ![app-image](src/assets/app.png)